08 Oct Buying a Second-Hand Dahon

 You might be aware that we sometimes make bikes for other brands, they usually have a sticker saying ‘Dahon licensed technology’ somewhere on the frame.
 Although the quality of these bikes is still great and they pass all international safety tests, they do not use quite the same level of components or technology that we employ on Dahon bikes, so they are not quite as high-end as our leading range.
 The hinge may use an expired patent for example.
 Some people will even state the bike is a Dahon when there is no connection whatsoever.
 So keep an eye out for people selling online trying to draw in buyers by claiming the bike is a Dahon if it doesn’t have the Dahon logo on the frame.

 3. Find out as much as possible before buying

 If possible, try before you buy!
 Give the bike a good once-over, look for cracks, rust, etc. You can find a few tips on checking a bike’s condition in the Service section of our Owner’s Manual.
 You might also want to ask the seller for a snap of the serial number, as this can tell you more about the age and even the frame material (eg. modern Dahons with a steel frame always have a T in the serial number, the rest are aluminum, older models vary).
 Info on this and locating the serial number is here.
 More importantly, the serial number may be able to tell you if the bike is registered as stolen.
 Many countries have a national database for stolen bikes, search online for yours, or if you’re in the USA look here, for the UK here.

 Once you have your shiny new, old bike, don’t risk your safety by assuming it’s road-worthy.
 Unless you are quite proficient in bicycle maintenance, play it safe and take it to your Dahon dealer or any local bike shop for a service.

 5. And remember

-Those common sense points about buying through online, free-ad sites and similar – never give out your personal or account details or send money without meeting the seller or seeing the bike.
+Those common sense points about buying online, free-ad sites, and similar – never give out your personal or account details or send money without meeting the seller or seeing the bike.